-This documents sets out our terms of engagement and the scope of the work to be performed by us within that engagement, and supersedes any previous engagement letter provided by us.
+This document sets out our terms of engagement and the scope of the work to be performed by us within that engagement and supersedes any previous engagement letter provided by us.
 Please read it carefully and if you have any queries or wish to discuss any aspect, do not hesitate to contact us.

 An important feature of TASA is the provision of a “safe harbour” protection from penalties in certain circumstances for taxpayers who engage registered tax agents.